-The principles of art (or the principles of design) are essentially a set of criteria which are used to explain how the visual elements are arranged in a work of art.
+The principles of art (or the principles of design) are essentially a set of criteria that are used to explain how the visual elements are arranged in a work of art.
 These principles are possibly the closest thing we have to a set of objective criteria for analyzing and judging art.

 Art is a notoriously gray area when it comes objectively defining what is great and what is not.
 An artist of one era may be mocked during his lifetime, yet revered after his passing (such as Vincent van Gogh).
 The principles of art help combat this gray area to some extent.
 They allow us to communicate what makes a great painting great with an element of objectivity and consistency.

 The following is an explanation of what the principles of art are and how you can use them to benefit your own artworks.
+I cover:

 Pattern is not always obvious.
-It could be a simple underlying notan design which dances between light and dark in some kind of sequence.
+It could be a simple underlying notan design that dances between light and dark in some kind of sequence.
 Or it could be the use of similar color patterns throughout your painting.

 In the painting below, notice how the top arm of the subject almost blends into the background, and how the legs blend into the cloth, and the cloth blends into the rest of the foreground.
 This interlinking pattern drags you through the painting and creates a very interesting design.